firecmsco/firecms/website/docs/migrating_from_alpha_versions.md

 - `AuthController` no longer has `extra` and `setExtra` props.
 If you need that functionality, you can use the `extra` field in the `User`

-- `PermissionsBuilder` no longer has an `authController` prop, but it can still be accessed through the `context` prop.

 - The `AuthController` was used in conjunction with the `PermissionsBuilder` to store data specific to a user.
 You can store now that data in the user itself.